The Thomas Pages homepage

 'For Melchizedek's Sake'

-The peace of Solomon's reign, inherited from David, was the necessary state for the temple's construction in accord to the name of its city, so therefore even:
+The peace of Solomon's reign, inherited from David, was the necessary state for the temple's construction in accord with the name of its city, so therefore even:

 The Lord Jesus